-Raised Garden beds are to be made out of untreated wood or another material such as brick or stone.
+Raised garden beds are to be made out of untreated wood or another material such as brick or stone.
 This helps maintain an aesthetically pleasing look for all residents in the area.
 Pressure treated lumber or lumber using creosote (rail ties) for cribbing around the garden is not safe and therefore not permitted.

-Garden Soil
+Garden soil

 The organization shall inform the municipality on the source and quality of the soil/mulch before it is used on the site.
 The organization must ensure all topsoil brought to the site is free of any foreign objects, contaminants, subsoil, roots, sods, rocks or other unwanted materials including raw manures.
-Topsoil is to be screened through a 1⁄2 inch screen and shall consist of loose, friable fertile loam (textural class).
+Topsoil is to be screened through a half-inch screen and shall consist of loose, friable fertile loam (textural class).
 Topsoil shall be a light mixture to sustain vigorous plant/root growth and with sufficient humus to prevent over-compaction.
-Topsoil shall have a minimum 2 per cent organic carbon content and ph of not less than 5.7 or greater than 7.2.
-The municipality reserves the right to request an Agricultural Soil Test.
+Topsoil shall have a minimum 2 per cent organic carbon content and a pH between 5.7 and 7.2.
+Note: The municipality reserves the right to request a soil analysis.